MikkoVihtakari/BioticExplorer/README.md

 ### First time installation

-The app requires [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/).
+The app requires [R](https://www.r-project.org/), [RStudio](https://www.rstudio.com/) and [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (Windows only).
 Install these software on your computer following the instructions on the respective webpages.
 Open RStudio and install the [Shiny](https://shiny.rstudio.com/) package: